Sessions and Russia: What you need to know

 The meeting took place just after news broke that the U.S. was investigating Russian attempts to undermine the election, and as the Obama administration was publicly warning its rival to back off.
 At the time, Sessions was a member of the Senate Armed Services Committee.

-Sessions said Wednesday night that had not met with "any Russians at any time to discuss any political campaign," and that any allegations that he had were "false."
+Sessions has said that he has never met with any Russian operatives or discussed the campaign with them, and that any allegations that he had done so were "false."

+He said during a press conference on Thursday that he didn't remember much of his September conversation with Kislyak.
+He recalled talking about terrorism and Russia's actions in the Ukraine, in which things "got to be a little testy."
+But Sessions said he didn't remember talking about the campaign.

+He acknowledged that he should have mentioned the meeting to the Senate committee.

 Related: Sessions Met With Russian Ambassador but Didn't Mislead Senate: Spokeswoman